-Roopkund trek is located in the state of Uttarakhand in India, is a popular glacial lake The lake is popular because of more than five hundred human skeletons found by the lake. positioned in the Himalayas almost 4,800 meters above sea level lays Roopkund.
+Roopkund, in the state of Uttarakhand in India, is a popular glacial lake.
+The lake is popular because more than five hundred human skeletons were found from the lake.
+Positioned in the Himalayas almost 4,800 meters above sea level lies Roopkund.

 Table of Contents